devanshtakkar/fiyge-test-frontend/README.md

    - Check the final form structure:
      - **Console Log**: The latest structure is logged to the console.
      - **Network Tab**: Inspect the network requests to see the saved form data.

 ---

-## Development Notes
-- This project is in active development.
-Contributions are welcome!
-- For any issues, please create a GitHub issue in the repository.

----